Meet the Festival Orchestra Musicians

 Assistant Principal Cello

-Joel Noyes, Associate Principal Cello (February), is Assistant Principal Cello of the Metropolitan Opera Orchestra.
+Joel Noyes, cello, is Assistant Principal Cello of the Metropolitan Opera Orchestra.
 He has appeared as chamber musician and recitalist at Alice Tully Hall, Weill Recital Hall, and Bargemusic.
 Joel performed with Renée Fleming at Carnegie Hall and has appeared several times under James Levine in the Musicians from the Met series.
 His festival experience includes Marlboro Music, La Jolla Summerfest, and Music from Angel Fire.
 He has collaborated with members of the Guarneri, Juilliard, and Vermeer Quartets.
 He began playing cello at age three, taught by his father, and graduated from the Curtis Institute of Music, a student of David Soyer.
 Other teachers have included Richard Aaron at the Cleveland Institute and Marc Johnson of the Vermeer Quartet.
 Joel also composes, plays Egyptian music in a NYC band, and has appeared on The Late Show with David Letterman, and numerous movie soundtracks.
-This is his third year at Arizona Musicfest.
-Mr. Noyes is generously sponsored by Robert and Annette Sandler.
+This is his fourth year at Arizona Musicfest.

 Jeremy Kreutz